paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ## Introduction

-Unity provides lots of great functionality, but there are always more problems than solutions.
-All the solutions documented here were to solve problems in other Askowl libraries.
-They also stand on their own when simple is not so simple.
-I have divide the scripts into four sections for Math, Data, Text and Unity.
+Unity provides lots of great functionality, but always more problems than solutions.
+The solutions documented here were to solve problems in other Askowl libraries.
+They stand on their own when simple is not so simple.
+I have divided the scripts into four sections for Math, Data, Text and Unity.
 ## Maths functions

 ### Clock.cs - time & date conversions